hiekata-lab/Python_Computer_Simulation/slide_SSM.md

 - It is meaningful to see if specific uncertainties in models affect significantly the simulation results or not.
   - ***If the uncertainties affect significantly the results, you can discuss how important it is to mitigate the uncertainties.***
   - ***Otherwise, you can discuss that the uncertainties are not so important for the scenario analysis.***
-- You can refer to the textbook to for an example of analysing achievement evaluation system (業績評価制度) for companies by uncertainty analysis.
+- You can refer to the textbook for an example of analysing achievement evaluation system (業績評価制度) for companies by uncertainty analysis.

 ---